 Are you waiting for that income tax refund to hit your bank account?
 Or, better yet, have you determined what you’ll do with the money?
 It may be tempting to purchase frivolous trinkets from Amazon like this yodeling pickle or an eight pound bag of cereal marshmallows.
 Instead of indulging in unnecessary knick-knacks, a tax refund is an opportune time to strategically position ‘extra’ money.
 Below are five sensible ways for using your tax refund.

 Do you know the interest rate associated with your savings account?
 You may be surprised at how little money you’re actually earning.
 Take the time to research and find a bank that offers a savings account with a high(er) interest rate.
-Capital One 360, AMEX and Ally currently have competitive rates ranging between 1.45% to 1.55%.
+Capital One 360, Discover and Ally currently have competitive rates ranging between 1.60% to 1.70%.

 Financial advisors suggest having three to six months of living expenses set aside.
 Because, let’s face it; flat tire, broken dryer or the loss of a job can occur at any time.
 An emergency fund helps you prepare (as much as possible) for the unexpected.
 Take your entire tax return and jumpstart an emergency fund.